tomasmcguinness/dotnet-matter/README.md

 ### 07/05/2025

-AddNOC command is working and matter.js is creating a fabric.
+Figured out how to generated a Root CA certificate and managed to get the AddNOC command working too.
+THe matter.js example device is now creating a fabric!

 * https://tomasmcguinness.com/2025/05/07/building-a-net-matter-controller-commissioning-flow-certificates-pt3/